THE ACOLYTE Introduces a New Coven of Force Witches

 Spoiler Alert

-In episode three of The Acolyte, we get an extended flashback to the childhoods of Osha and Mae (Leah and Lauren Brady) on the planet Brendock.
+In episodes three and seven of The Acolyte, we get extended flashbacks to the childhoods of Osha and Mae (Leah and Lauren Brady) on the planet Brendock.
 We see they were the only children raised by a coven of female witches, led by Mother Aniseya (Jodi Turner-Smith), who seemingly “created” them via supernatural means.
 It seems Aniseya’s partner, Mother Koril, carried the twins for her, but the how and why remains a mystery.
 These witches, whose sigil is a white, dotted circle painted on their heads, view the Force differently, referring to it as something no one can wield.
 Instead, they view it as “a thread that can be pulled.”
 Although they never name this coven, they are certainly not the first Force users, primarily women, who use the term “witch” to describe themselves in Star Wars.

 Mother Aniseya (Jodi Turner-Smith) on the Acolyte, with her coven of witches.